Home / Tours / China Packages / Beijing / Forbidden City

 Head north and we’ll reach the magnificent Tiananmen Tower, also known as the Gate of Heavenly Peace, a glorious symbol of Beijing and even the entire country.
 Composed of a red-walled platform and a golden-tiled tower, it will be the first typical traditional Chinese palatial building you witness today.
 Your guide will help you find a good camera position to leave your exclusive Beijing memory.

 After passing through it, prepare to marvel at the Forbidden City, the world’s largest and best-preserved ancient wooden palace complex certified by UNESCO, where 24 emperors have successively lived for 491 years since 1420 AD.
 It is axially symmetrical, with some 70 or so splendid palaces and halls, within which there are a total of 9999 rooms!
-Let’s enter from the south Meridian Gate and get a glimpse of some essential ones along the central axis and on the two wings.
+Now, let’s enter from the south Meridian Gate and commence an in-depth cultural immersion in this imperial palace.

 Golden Water River inside Meridian Gate